Dewatering Techniques and Solutions

 Dewatering involves the use of pumps in wells drilled deep into the earth or, for shallower excavations, the application of vacuum to wellpoints.

 Wellpoints are long, thin pipes that can be stuck in the ground and, like a straw, used to lift water from the Earth.
 Dewatering will stabilize the slope of an excavation and allow proper compaction of underground facilities.

 The wells are drilled just outside the area of the proposed excavation, every 20 metres or so, depending on the project requirements.
-Electric submersible pumps with riser pipes attached are lowered into them.
-These pumps have small diameters so they can fit down the wells, which are usually between 12 and 35 centimetres in diameter, depending on the flow rate the client needs to achieve.
+Electric submersible pumps with riser pipes attached are lowered into the wells.
+These pumps have small diameters so they can fit down the wells, which are usually between 12 and 35 centimetres in diameter, depending on the flow rate required to dewater effectively.

 The most common form of pumping is by electric submersible pumps, which are lowered inside a screen so water can flow more freely.
 Large drawdowns can be achieved, depending on the number and depth of the wells drilled and hydrogeological conditions.